niklases/PyPEF/README.md

      &nbsp;&nbsp;&nbsp;&nbsp;0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0&nbsp;]<br>

 - DCA: Direct coupling analysis of multiple sequence alignments to extract evolutionary query-specific features.
 DCA-based features will be generated from the local and coupling terms of the parameter file (paramfile) output by [PLMC](https://github.com/debbiemarkslab/plmc) for each target variant sequence.
 This encoding technique generally outperforms the other encoding techniques described here, but depends on finding and aligning a minimum set of evolutionarily related/homologous sequences - which is not possible for every target sequence.
 Preprocessing steps for generating the paramfile based on a target sequence are described in the [hybrid model repository](https://github.com/Protein-Engineering-Framework/Hybrid_Model/blob/main/Examples/example_pabp.ipynb).
 This encoding technique is further also provided for constructing a pure ML model:<br>
-  &nbsp;&nbsp;e.g., sequence 'MKLLF' --> [2.34453, 1.3294, 1.6245, 0.8901, 3.2317]
+  &nbsp;&nbsp;e.g., sequence 'MKLLF' --> [2.3445, 1.3294, 1.6245, 0.8901, 3.2317]

 ## Modeling Techniques
 ### Pure Machine Learning (ML)-based Modeling
 Serveral linear and non-linear modeling options are available by default to construct supervised regression models based on the generated sequence features, i.e., encoded sequences.
 Regression models are trained, i.e. model hyperparameters are optimized, by *k*- fold (by default, fivefold) cross-validation on training samples.
 Here, the model aims to map the encoded variant sequences that are the features (***X***) for predicting the corresponding fitness labels (***y***) such that *f(***X***)* --> ***y*** – while cross-validation and/or using a model implementing a penalty will be necessary for better model generalization behavior.
-Following regression options from [Scikit-learn](https://scikit-learn.org/stable/) are implemented (for optimized hyperparameters, see section Model hyperparameters below):
+Following regression options from [Scikit-learn](https://scikit-learn.org/stable/) are implemented (for optimized hyperparameters, see Model Hyperparameters section below):
 - [Partial Least Squares Regression (linear model)](https://scikit-learn.org/stable/modules/generated/sklearn.cross_decomposition.PLSRegression.html)
 - [Lasso Regression (fit with Least Angle Regression, L1-penalty regularized linear model)](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoLars.html)
 - [Ridge Regression (L2-penalty regularized linear model)](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html)